AARNet/Globus-Community/globus-community-au/aarnet_globus_collections.md

 These collections are intended for AARNet demonstrators to show how files can be uploaded securely by permitted groups and users, and made available for anonymous download or transfer by all users with or without a Globus account.

 Note that the contents of these collections will be readable by ALL users, but only writeable by the AARNet Demonstrators group.
+Contents of these collections may change or be deleted without warning.

 - [AARNet Melbourne Read-write Test Collection #1](https://app.globus.org/file-manager?origin_id=cd03197a-3ac5-4152-adbc-2dd7cf719a6f&origin_path=%2F&two_pane=false)
 - [AARNet Melbourne Read-write Test Collection #2](https://app.globus.org/file-manager?origin_id=006f4bd3-24f7-42c7-9f2a-151f28845338&origin_path=%2F&two_pane=false)